 You’ll make the process much easier on them, and you’ll increase your chances of getting more experts who are willing to write for your blog.

-How to Find People to Write for Your Blog Step 4: Find & Approach Your Writers
+Step 2: Find & Approach Your Writers

 Once you’ve figured out what kind of writers you need — ghostwriters, guest contributors, or both — the next step is to actually FIND those writers…

 And then, you know… actually work with them!

 How to Find & Work with Guest Contributors

 Finding good guest contributors for your blog can be tricky.